jurem/SicTools/README.md

 Installation
 ------------

+SicTools may be downloaded as a JAR file or built from source.

+### JAR
+Download the latest stable version from [releases](https://github.com/jurem/SicTools/releases).
+You may need to change the file permissions to allow execution.

+### Building from source
-Download or clone source code and run make.
+Download / clone source code and run make.

     git clone https://github.com/jurem/SicTools.git
     cd SicTools
     make jar

 Usage
 -----